-- 1.1 The system for managing quality should encompass the organisational structure, procedures, processes and resources, as well as activities necessary to ensure confidence that the product delivered is not adulterated in any way during storage and/or transportation. - 1.2 A responsible person should be appointed by the senior management for each distribution site, who should have defined authority and responsibility for ensuring that a quality system is implemented and maintained. - 1.3 Senior management of the distributor should ensure that all parts of the quality system are adequately resourced with competent personnel, and suitable and sufficient premises, equipment and facilities. - 1.4 The size and complexity of distributor's activities should be taken into consideration when developing the quality management system or modifying an existing one. - 1.5 The quality system should be fully documented and its effectiveness monitored.
+- 1.1 The system for managing quality should encompass the organisational structure, procedures, processes and resources, as well as activities necessary to ensure confidence that the product delivered is not adulterated during storage and/or transportation. - 1.2 A responsible person should be appointed by the management for each distribution site, who should have defined authority and responsibility for ensuring that a quality system is implemented and maintained. - 1.3 Senior management of the distributor should ensure that all parts of the quality system are adequately resourced with competent personnel, and suitable and sufficient premises, equipment and facilities. - 1.4 The size and complexity of distributor's activities should be taken into consideration when developing the quality management system or modifying an existing one. - 1.5 The quality system should be fully documented and its effectiveness monitored.
 All quality related activities should be defined and documented.
 A quality manual or equivalent documentation approach should be established. - 1.6 The quality system should be organised in a way, that it reflects the size and structure of the organisation. - 1.7 A change control system should be in place for management of changes to critical processes.
-This system should incorporate quality risk management principles. - 1.8 The quality system should ensure that: - i) quality medicinal products are procured, held, supplied or exported in a way that is compliant with the requirements of GDP; - ii) management responsibilities are clearly specified;
+This system should incorporate quality risk management principles. - 1.8 The quality system should ensure that: - i) medicinal products are procured, held, supplied or exported in a way that is compliant with the requirements of GDP; - ii) management responsibilities are clearly specified; - iii) products are delivered to the right recipients within a satisfactory time period; - iv) quality related activities are recorded at the time they are performed;